kimdebie/NepalProject/PROCESS.md

 _Today and yesterday_, I worked on getting the map element fully functional.
 This worked out well and is now done.
 I struggled a bit with saving data globally (so that I can access it from functions outside the d3 function) but I figured it out in the end.
 The appropriate filters (date and data type) are applied, and the data points for each district are counted accordingly.
 The only thing I might still want to improve about the map is the coloring - I now created 9 'buckets' of equal size, but relatively many districts stay on the whiter scale of the spectrum for a long time.
 Maybe the buckets should be of non-equal size, but this is something I can think about in a later stage.
 I also want to add a legend.

 For the rest of the week, I want to focus on implementing the bar chart element.

+###day 8 and 9: 13/14 January

+Over the past two days, I focused on implementing the bar chart.
+What made this quite difficult is loading the data and making D3 work on the basis of objects instead of csv(-like) files.
+However the data is now loaded correctly, making a selection based on the correct date and district for each click.

+To-do list for this week:
+- labeling the axes for the bar chart
+- implementing a tooltip for the bar chart
+- adding legends to both the bar chart and the map
+- making sure the bar chart has a correct domain (now arbitrarily set at 20)

+For a later stage (prettifying) re. bar chart and map:
+- improving colors on the map: changing the buckets
+- updating the bar chart when the date slider is moved
+- making sure only districts with data can be clicked